pybites/python_tips/README.md

 Article: [Building a Python Tips API with Django REST Framework and Deploying it to Digital Ocean](https://pybit.es/django-rest-tips-api-digital-ocean.html)

-## Talk Python 100 days for Web demo
+## 100 Days of web with Python demo API

+Here are the instructions to setup this API locally.

-If you want to automate below in one step, you can use the `Makefile` included, just run `make setup && make run`.
+If you want to automate below in one step, you can use the included `Makefile`.
+In that case you can just run `make setup && make run` and you should be good to go.

-To set this project up step by step, do the following:
+To do this setup manually go through these steps:

 1. Make a virtual environment: `python -m venv venv`.